undergrad-partner-school

 Emerson College fosters a tight-knit and inclusive community, with a student population of around 4,500.
 The campus offers a variety of student organizations, clubs, and activities that cater to different interests and passions.
 Whether through student-run media outlets such as the campus radio station or newspapers, theatrical productions, or involvement in social justice and community service initiatives, students have ample opportunities to grow personally and intellectually outside of the classroom.
 At Emerson, students are encouraged to express their creativity, voice their opinions, and collaborate with their peers, fostering a sense of camaraderie and mutual support.

 Emerson College is a private comprehensive higher education institution located in Boston, MA and set in an urban environment.
-This school follows a semester-based calendar.
+This school uses a semester-based calendar.
 It has an acceptance rate of 35%.
 The freshman retention rate at Emerson College is 86.8%.

 Quick Facts